MatiasRGT/CS50X_SADY/week-4/w4_readme.md

-volume: Modify the volume of inuput.wav by a factor.
+volume: Modify the volume of inuput.wav by a factor. <br>
 	./volume InputFile OutputFile Factor(decimal)